DevExpress-Examples/blazor-grid-custom-keyboard-shortcuts/README.md

 <!-- default badges end -->
 # Blazor Grid - Custom Keyboard Shortcuts

-The DevExpress Blazor [Grid](https://docs.devexpress.com/Blazor/403143/components/grid) supports a number of keyboard shortcuts out-of-the-box.
-You can also define custom key combinations to further enhance interaction speed and streamline workflows according to business requirements or user preferences.
+The DevExpress Blazor [Grid](https://docs.devexpress.com/Blazor/403143/components/grid) supports a series of built-in keyboard shortcuts.
+You can also define custom key combinations to further enhance input speed and/or streamline workflows based upon business requirements or user preferences.

-This example binds custom keyboard shortcuts to the Grid component:
+This example binds the following custom keyboard shortcuts to our Blazor Grid component:

-- <kbd>Ctrl</kbd> + <kbd>A</kbd>: select all rows
+- <kbd>Ctrl</kbd> + <kbd>A</kbd>: selects all rows
-- <kbd>Shift</kbd> + <kbd>Enter</kbd>: open row details
+- <kbd>Shift</kbd> + <kbd>Enter</kbd>: opens row details

 ![Blazor Grid Custom Keyboard Shortcuts](images/grid-keyboard-shortcuts.gif)

 > [!NOTE]
-> For keyboard shortcuts to operate, the Grid component must be focused.
-To bring the grid into focus, click anywhere within its area.
+> For keyboard shortcuts to work properly, the DevExpress Blazor Grid component must be focused.
+To bring the grid into focus, click within the component.

 ## Implementation Details

 Add [DxGrid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) and [DxPopup](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxPopup) components to the [page](CS/GridCustomShortcuts/Components/Pages/Index.razor).
-The popup will display the selected cell's details when a user presses <kbd>Shift</kbd> + <kbd>Enter</kbd>.
+The popup will display selected cell details when a user presses <kbd>Shift</kbd> + <kbd>Enter</kbd>.

 Create a [JavaScript file](CS/GridCustomShortcuts/Components/Pages/Index.razor.js) in the project.
-This file implements the following functions for managing keyboard shortcuts:
+This file must implement the following functions for managing keyboard shortcuts:

 - `addCaptureKeyListener` - Attaches a keyboard event listener to the grid and defines custom shortcuts.
 To prevent default web browser actions for the same key combinations, call `event.stopPropagation();` within the event handler.
 - `removeCaptureKeyListener` - Removes the previously attached keyboard event listener.